 We offer judicial externships with several courts including the Florida Supreme Court, the Florida 1st District Court of Appeal, the Federal District Court and state courts.
 Through these placements, students can earn credits towards graduation and their Skills requirement.
 See the Judicial Internships link on the left for more information.
 Further, watch for e-mail notices regarding the application deadlines for these externships.
-Questions about judicial externships should be directed to Professor Laura Boeckman.
+Questions regarding judicial externships should be directed to the Center for Professional Development at firstname.lastname@example.org.

 Our externship programs allow students to earn credits towards graduation and their skills requirement by working under the supervision of an attorney in either an approved public or governmental agency, not-for-profit corporation, or in-house legal department of a corporation.
 A student cannot earn credit working for a private attorney or law firm.
 Please see the link on the left for a description of the types of externship placements available, and procedures for obtaining a placement.
-Questions concerning non-judicial externships may be directed to Professor Ada Hammond at: email@example.com..
+Questions concerning non-judicial externship applications and placements may be directed to Center for Professional Development at email@example.com.

 For any externship for which a student earns credit, certain standards of the American Bar Association must be followed.
 Pursuant to such standards, a student may not be paid for working if s/he is also earning credit.